johannburkard/Waldbeere/README.md

 ### 3. Setting up your tests

-The basis for a Waldbeere test is a section, which is a part of the page that you want to modify.
+The basis for a Waldbeere test is a section, which is something on the page that you want to modify.
 You can modify

 * text
 * HTML